Trajectory-Constrained Deep Latent Visual Attention for Improved Local Planning in Presence of Heterogeneous Terrain: Experiments

 \subsection{Baselines}

-In experiments we compared against baseline no-attention (following the architecture of~\cite{kahn2020badgr}) and self-attention models.
-The baseline no-attention model uses the network in Fig.~\ref{fig:network_architecture}, but with the attention prediction module removed such that the image and action embeddings are directly fed into the final event-predicting recurrent network.
+We compared against baseline no-attention (using the architecture of~\cite{kahn2020badgr}) and self-attention models.
+The no-attention model uses the network in Fig.~\ref{fig:network_architecture}, but with the attention prediction module removed such that the embeddings are directly input to the final event-predicting recurrent network.
 The self-attention variant also uses the network in Fig.~\ref{fig:network_architecture}, but with no trajectory constraint loss or imposed attention mask structure.
 The \textbf{\textit{Coord. to Mask}} function is removed and the attention prediction network directly outputs a 2d mask at each timestep learned purely from the task-specific loss.
 A softmax activation is added (similar to ~\cite{jetley2018_learn_to_pay_attention}) to discourage over-selection of unnecessary regions in the mask.